saumatya/WeatherApp/README.md

 ### API Documentation Review
 - The **OpenWeather API** documentation was reviewed in detail to understand its endpoints, limitations, and available data.
 - Identified relevant endpoints for weather data (current weather, forecast) and data formats needed for display.
+- The **Gemini API** documentation was reviewed in detail to understand its endpoints, limitations, and how to tweak it based on our requirement.

 ### Brainstorming Ideas
 - Identified user requirements such as viewing current weather, visualizing trends, and offering multi-language support.